holoplot/kubelish/README.md

     kubelish/txt: Optional TXT record to be exposed along with the service on mDNS
 ```

-If the service is annotated that way, and one of its external IP addresses is
+If the service is annotated that way it will be exposed as an mDNS service.

-a local IP address of the node the daemon is running on, the service will be
+The hostname of the node will be appended to the service name (e.g. `Example on node.local`)
-exposed as an mDNS service.
+to avoid mDNS collisions when the same service is announced by other nodes.

 If a service is deleted or updated to not be exposed, the daemon will remove
 the mDNS service.